Shalmon123/BlobDetection/README.md

 You need to have opencv installed on your Pc and added to the path variables (windows) and your terminal path (linux)

+The Python script and a few example images are included.

 #INSTRUCTIONS

 Put the photo and the script in the same folder.